jkahne/dotfiles/README.markdown

 included into your shell.
 Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `rake install`.

-## what's inside

-A lot of stuff.
-Seriously, a lot of stuff.
-Check them out in the file browser above and see what components may mesh up with you.
-Fork it, remove what you don't use, and build on what you do use.

 ## components

 There's a few special files in the hierarchy.